superlinked/VectorHub/docs/use_cases/node2vec.md

 ```
 The results show that by combining the representations obtained from solely the network structure and text of the paper can improve performance.
 Specifically, in our case, this fusion contributed to a 5% improvement from the Node2Vec only and 17% from the BoW only classifiers.

+This sounds really good however, what if we are given new papers to classify?
+Unlike BoW, which can be generated easily, Node2Vec features require retraining the entire model.
+Even if we initiate from prior embeddings, adapting these for new entities proves inconvenient.
+Node2Vec's limitation lies in its inability to generate embeddings for entities not present during its training phase.
+However, this doesn't mean that Node2Vec is useless.
+In scenarios where the graph is static, it is still a very robust and powerful tool.

+For dynamic networks, where entities evolve or new ones emerge, inductive approaches like GraphSAGE come into play.
+GraphSAGE accommodates the dynamic nature of graphs, offering an inductive framework to generalize and embed unseen entities.

 ---

 [ SAGE DRAFT FROM HERE ]